 Gnocchi, pronounced nyaw-kee (Italian) or noh-kee (American), is a type of Italian pasta that resembles (German) dumplings.
 They are made of cooked mashed potatoes, flour and eggs; however, some recipes may include cheese or other flavoring ingredients, such as herbs and vegetables.

-When prepared and cooked properly, gnocchi are very delicate and tender with a silky, soft, pillowy texture that melts in your mouth.
+When prepared and cooked properly, gnocchi roasted in the oven are very delicate and tender with a silky, soft, pillowy texture that melts in your mouth.

 What is baked gnocchi?